Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 So here we are.

-He's trailing in Iowa and some polls, some polls he's ahead in Iowa.
+He's trailing in Iowa and some polls, some polls, he's ahead in Iowa.

-Regards Nippentuck.
+Regards Nipintuck.

-He's in the process of orchestrating massive media attention on his terms, just before the caucuses on Monday night.
+He's in the process of orchestrating massive media attention on his terms just before the caucuses on Monday night.

 He hasn't won Iowa.